knoorbakhsh/knoorbakhsh.github.io/_pages/about.md

   - /about.html
 ---

----
-permalink: /
-title: "Hello World!"
-excerpt: "About"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 I am Kimia, a first-year PhD student at MIT's Electrical Engineering and Computer Science department ([MIT EECS](https://www.eecs.mit.edu/)), and a member of the Computer Science and Artificial Intelligence Laboratory ([CSAIL](https://www.csail.mit.edu/)).
 I am very fortunate to be advised by [Professor Mohammad Alizadeh](https://people.csail.mit.edu/alizadeh/).
 Before MIT, I earned my B.Sc. degree in Computer Engineering from [Sharif University of Technology](https://ce.sharif.edu/).

 My research interests lie in the area of Large Language Models and Natural Language Processing, Machine Learning for Computer Networks, and Causal Inference.